thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/fire-app-builder-interfaces-and-components.md

 ## Purchasing Components {#purchasingcomponents}

 Purchasing components allow users to make payments to either rent or subscribe to content in your app.
 The purchasing components implement the `IPurchase` interface in the PurchaseInterface folder.
-Loading a purchasing component is required.
-If you don't want this component active, however, you can
+Unlike the other components, loading a purchasing component is not actually required.

-The following purchasing components are available.
+Only one purchasing components is available:

 <table>
 <colgroup>